 During the summer months, our worship music leadership mode is more informal.
 Join the choral fun on a week-to-week basis.
 Rehearsals are Sunday mornings before the 10am worship service.

 Hennepin Chime plays handbells monthly in worship.
 The Chime also performs at concerts, festivals, on Christmas Eve and other special days.
 Membership is by audition as openings occur.

 • Resident Artists at Hennepin Avenue UMC

 • Rehearsing Artists at Hennepin Avenue UMC

-The Copper Street Brass Quintet has been with HAUMC since the fall of 2008, making Hennepin Church their home base for rehearsals, office space, worship and concerts.
+The Copper Street Brass Quintet has been with us since the fall of 2008, making Hennepin Avenue United Methodist Church their home base for rehearsals, office space, worship, and concerts.
 The quintet plays in schools, churches, and concert halls in the Twin Cities and beyond.
-They play in worship services, giving preludes and postludes, leading hymns, and accompanying anthems.
-Learn more on their website.
+They play in worship services–giving preludes and postludes, leading hymns, and accompanying anthems.

 The Hennepin Avenue United Methodist Church Sanctuary Organ (Robert Sipe, 1979) is a principal instrument for Sanctuary worship services and concert life of this prominent downtown Minneapolis congregation and remains one of the city’s finest instruments.
 The instrument is distinctive in a variety of ways.
 Read more about this very special Robert Sipe Organ.